tr1gger101/hdharani.github.io/index.md

 - Then, I thought of entering some JavaScript code into the parameter and noticed that the site of responding as per my code.
 - I directly went for it.
 I entered an XSS payload and alas!
 - The page responded with my site's cookie.
-- They fixed the vulnerability but unfortunately, there was so acknowledgement from their side 😢
+- They fixed the vulnerability but unfortunately, there was no acknowledgement from their side 😢

 ![Image](/bug.jpg)